pytorch/glow/README.md

 #### Ubuntu

+[The following instructions have been tested on Ubuntu 16.04]

-On Ubuntu it is necessary to install a few dependencies.
-The following command should install the required dependencies: (Tested on Ubuntu 16.04)
+In order to build Glow on Ubuntu it is necessary to install a few packages.
+The following command should install the required dependencies:

   ```bash
   sudo apt-get install clang clang-6.0 cmake graphviz libpng-dev \